William He

 About Me

 Welcome to my website!
-I am a first-year Ph.D. student in the Computer Science Department at Carnegie Mellon University.
+I am a second-year Ph.D. student in the Computer Science Department at Carnegie Mellon University.
 I am fortunate to be advised by Ryan O’Donnell.
 Previously, I was an undergraduate at Duke University, where I got my B.S. in Mathematics and Computer Science and was fortunate to be advised by Benjamin Rossman and Debmalya Panigrahi.

 My email: william.rui.he “at” gmail.com or wrhe “at” cs.cmu.edu